 SCAM 1.
 FAKE PROFILES

 This scam basically involves someone creating a fake account pretending to be someone they are not professionally e.g. pretending to be someone influential in a well-known organization, example is the different fake profiles of the Group Managing Director of NNPC.

 Fake profiles are the origin of most other LinkedIn scams.

 The aim here is to be part of your network and gain your trust, once the connection is established, they will move on to other types of scams, by either sending you a fake job opportunity, phishing links, or malicious links that will install viruses and malware, spamming.
 To protect yourself from such an attack, you must be savvy enough to identify fake profiles.

 How to identify a fake LinkedIn profile.

-- Check the profile: an incomplete profile normally indicates fake profile.
+- Check the profile: an incomplete profile normally indicates a fake profile.

-- Spelling mistakes: a professional with a spelling mistakes in their profiles should be a cause of concern.
+- Spelling mistakes: professional with spelling mistakes in their profiles should be a cause of concern.

-- Position: most scammers claim to hold a senior position in the company, a connection request from a senior member of company should raise an eyebrow.
-Example of a fake connection request is such request from the Emir of Dubai.
+- Position: most scammers claim to hold a senior position in the company, a connection request from a senior member of the company should raise an eyebrow.
+An example of a fake connection request is such a request from the Emir of Dubai.